 Attorney for DUI Expunctions in Brooksville, FL

 If you were arrested for DUI but were never convicted, you will want to retain legal counsel for help sealing or expunging your criminal record.
-Ashley M. Aulls, P.A. defends clients arrested for drunk driving in Spring Hill, Wildwood, Brooksville, Weeki Wachee, New Port Richey, Inverness, and several other nearby communities in Hernando County.
+The Law Office of Ashley Aulls, P.A. defends clients arrested for drunk driving in Spring Hill, Wildwood, Brooksville, Weeki Wachee, New Port Richey, Inverness, and several other nearby communities in Hernando County.

 Ashley Aulls is an experienced criminal defense lawyer in Brooksville who can guide you through the, often complicated, process to seal or expunge a criminal record.

-Call (352) 593-4115 today to have our attorney provide a complete evaluation of your case during a free initial consultation.
+Call (352) 593-4115 today to have our attorney provide a complete evaluation by setting up a confidential consultation.

 Florida DUI Expungement Information Center

 - Who is eligible to expunge DUI arrests in Florida?

 - How does a person expunge his or her record?

 - Where can I learn more about DUI expunctions in Brooksville?